What Happens to a House after the Owner Dies?

 If There Is a Will

-If the deceased did not leave any specific instructions in their Will, then what should be done with the house is up to the Executor/s of the Estate and the Beneficiaries.
-They can choose to deal with the property in the same way as if there was no Will (aside from the Rules of Intestacy), as outlined below.
+If the deceased did not leave any specific instructions in their will, then what should be done with the house is up to the executor/s of the wstate and the beneficiaries.
+They can choose to deal with the property in the same way as if there was no will (aside from the rules of intestacy), as outlined below.

 If There Is No Will

-When there is no Will, then the spouse or civil partner of the deceased has right of first refusal to receive the house as their inheritance.
+When there is no wwill, then the spouse or civil partner of the deceased has right of first refusal to receive the house as their inheritance.

 Co-op Legal Services has over 600 staff working in different businesses with offices in Manchester, Bristol, Stratford-upon-Avon, Sheffield and London.